jlangch/venice/doc/readme/recursion.md

 The profiler reveals that the TCO variant is way more efficient.
 The simple recursion computes the same fibonacci number over and over again.
-Only with memoization it almost compete with the TCO variant.
+Only with memoization it almost competes with the TCO variant.
 Moreover the simple recursion suffers from a memory problem and stack overflow when applied for larger numbers.

 The TCO variant is more than 200 times faster than the simple recursion.